Offerpad Fees: Does the Convenience Justify the Cost?

 Offerpad cash offer fees

 Offerpad's main service is its iBuying program, which lets you sell your house directly to Offerpad for cash.
-The company gives you a quick cash offer and lets you choose a closing date between 8 and 90 days out.
+The company gives you a quick cash offer and lets you choose a closing date of up to 60 days out from the contract signing.

 The fee for Offerpad's cash offer is 5% of the home sale price.[1]
 However, you'll also pay traditional closing costs and variable repair costs, which Offerpad presents with its final offer based on its home inspection.